SURE Program

 The Sustainability Undergraduate Research Experience Program at Arizona State University

-ASU’s Sustainability Undergraduate Research Experiences (SURE) program provides students with research opportunities to help build their career skills and enhance their competitiveness for jobs and graduate school.
-Through the program, students will enhance their knowledge, skills and experiences in exploration and discovery, lifelong learning, knowledge generation and evidence building.
+ASU’s Sustainability Undergraduate Research Experience (SURE) program provides students with research opportunities to help build career skills and enhance competitiveness for jobs and graduate school.
+Through the program, students will enhance their knowledge, skills, and experiences in exploration and discovery to generate knowledge and develop evidence-based solutions for sustainability.

 The research positions in the SURE program cover a wide variety of sustainability challenges, such as: